realworldocaml/book/en/concurrent-programming-with-async.md

 returned, or `Error exn` if `f` threw an exception before its return value became determined.

-In order to better understand how this actually works, you need to understand Async's system of monitors, which are at the heart of its exception handling strategy.

 ### Monitors

+`try_with` is quite convenient and is good and broadly applicable tool for handling exceptions in Async, but it's not the whole story.
+All of Async's exception-handling mechanisms are built on top of Async's system of _monitors_, which is broadly inspired by Erlang's monitors.
+Monitors are a low-level mechanism that is rarely used directly, but it's nonetheless worth understanding how it works.

-A monitor is a context that determines what to do when there is an unhandled exception.
-Every Async computation runs within the context of some monitor, which, when the computation is running, is referred to as the current monitor.
-When a new async job is scheduled, say, using `bind` or `map`, it inherits the current monitor of the job that spawned it.
+In Async, a monitor is a context that determines what to do when there is an unhandled exception.
+Every Async job runs within the context of some monitor, which, when the job is running, is referred to as the current monitor.
+When a new Async job is scheduled, say, using `bind` or `map`, it inherits the current monitor of the job that spawned it.

 Monitors are arranged in a tree -- when a new monitor is created (say, using `Monitor.create`) it is a child of the current monitor.
-You can then run jobs within this new monitor using the `within` call (which expects a function that returns unit) or `within'` (which expects a function that returns a deferred).
+You can explicitly run jobs within a monitor using `within`, which takes a thunk that returns a non-deferred value, or `within'`, which takes a thunk that returns a deferred.
 Here's an example.

 ```ocaml
 # let blow_up () =